Mercigil/LITA_Project/README.md

 ### Data Cleaning and Preparartions
 The following was done to prepare our data for Analysis and Query
-- Downloading of data from LITA LMS (Canvas)
+- Downloading of data from LITA LMS (Canvas) so as to be used in Ms-Excel for data cleaning and Data Analysis
 - Opening of Data in Excel to Clean Dataset;
   1. Freezing Header Row
   2. Formatting Data as Table